Medical racism in the United States: History

 A doctor draws blood from a patient who was unwittingly a test subject in the Tuskegee Study of Untreated Syphilis in the Negro Male.
 This study is widely condemned for egregious violations of research ethics.

-Medical racism has deep historical roots, extending beyond individual instances of unethical studies to the very foundations of medical education.
-Enlightenment-era racial science built upon medieval Euro-Christian ideologies to justify racial hierarchies in medicine, influencing how physicians understood disease, pain, and treatment in non-white populations.
-These ideas were further reinforced by medical institutions that actively participated in slavery and colonization, often conducting experiments on enslaved individuals to advance medical knowledge.
+Medical racism has deep historical roots, including unethical studies, the foundations of medical education, Enlightenment-era racial science and medieval European ideologies which justified racial hierarchies in medicine and influenced how physicians understood disease, pain, and treatment in non-white populations.
+These ideas were further reinforced by medical institutions that actively participated in slavery and colonization, often conducting experiments on enslaved individuals.

-The history of medical racism has also contributed to the distrust of health professionals and their practices among many people in marginalized racial and ethnic groups.
+The history of medical racism has also contributed to the distrust of health professionals by many people in marginalized racial and ethnic groups.
 Studies within the last couple decades have elucidated ongoing disparate treatment from health professionals, revealing racial biases.
 These racial biases have impacted the way in which treatments such as painkillers are prescribed and the rate at which diagnostic tests are given.
 Black patients have a long history of receiving contrasting medical treatment based on different perceptions of the pain thresholds of Black people.
 The eugenics movement is an example of how racial bias affected the treatment of women of color, specifically African American women.
-However, medical racism has not been limited to Black people in the United States.

-While studies like the Tuskegee Study of Untreated Syphilis in the Negro Male are infamous, the U.S. Public Health Service Sexually Transmitted Disease (STD) Inoculation Study of 1946-1948 harmed Guatemalan prisoners, sex workers, soldiers, and mental health patients by purposely infecting victims with STDs such as syphilis and gonorrhea.
-Forcible sterilization of Indigenous women as young as 15 years old occurred from 1970 to 1976 by the Indian Health Service as revealed in researcher Jane Lawrence's paper "The Indian Health Service and the Sterilization of Native American Women."
-Many other examples exist in American history of the unethical actions of health care providers, researchers, and government entities pertaining to the health services of minority groups.
+While studies like the Tuskegee Study of Untreated Syphilis in the Negro Male are widely known, the U.S. Public Health Service Sexually Transmitted Disease (STD) Inoculation Study of 1946-1948 harmed Guatemalan prisoners, sex workers, soldiers, and mental health patients by purposely infecting victims with STDs such as syphilis and gonorrhea.
+Forcible sterilization of Indigenous women as young as 15 years old occurred from 1970 to 1976 by the Indian Health Service Many other examples exist in American history of the unethical actions of health care providers, researchers, and government entities.

 Racial minorities have faced constant and significant barriers to entering and advancing in the medical profession.
 African American medical professionals, in particular, encountered systemic exclusion, discrimination, and limited access to training opportunities.
 Until 1940, the American Medical Directory—compiled by the American Medical Association—marked Black physicians with a "col." notation, reinforcing professional marginalization and restricting their inclusion in medical institutions, professional organizations, and fair insurance practices.
-These historical inequities continue to shape both patient trust in the healthcare system and the diversity of the medical workforce today.
+These historical inequities have shaped patient distrust in the healthcare system and limited the diversity of the medical workforce.